Kalafut-organization/elephant_vending_machine_frontend/README.md

 ## Running tests
 1. Navigate to the `elephant-vending-machine` directory of this project
 1. Run `npm test`
+    * A coverage report can be viewed with `npm run test:coverage`

 ## Bundling the application to deploy
 1. Navigate to the `elephant-vending-machine` directory of this project